oracle-samples/oaim-sandbox/docs/content/walkthrough/_index.md

 1. Please be patient...

 {{< hint type=[tip] icon=gdoc_fire title="Performance: Grab a beverage of your choosing..." >}}
 Depending on the infrastructure, the embedding process can take a few minutes.
+As long as the "RUNNING" dialog in the top-right corner is moving... it's working.
 {{< /hint >}}

 ![Split and Embed](images/split-embed.png)